OurUMassd-PROJECTS/OurUMassd-PROJECTS/README.md

 Please note that this repository and all associated projects follow our Code of Conduct.
 We expect all contributors and users to adhere to these guidelines to maintain a respectful and inclusive community.

 ## License
-All projects hosted under MyUMassd-PROJECTS are open-source and released under the MIT License.
+All projects hosted under OurUMassd-PROJECTS are open-source and released under the MIT License.
 You can find the full license details in the LICENSE file for each individual project.

-Thank you for being a part of MyUMassd-PROJECTS.
+Thank you for being a part of OurUMassd-PROJECTS.
 Let's build amazing things together! 🌟

 For any questions, concerns, or inquiries, please feel free to contact us at myumassdprojects@gmail.com.